algonauti/google_maps_juice/README.md

 **How it works**

 On its 1st attempt, `i_geocode` sends all received params to Google's endpoint, properly formatted.
-If a `GoogleMapsJuice::ZeroResults` is raised, it removes a param and retries, until no error is raised.
+If a `GoogleMapsJuice::ZeroResults` is raised, it removes a param and retries until no error is raised.
 Params are removed in the following order:

 * `postal_code`
 * `address`